 Course Delivery Information

-- Be able to describe a range of socio-political, economic and cultural influences on the appropriateness and effectiveness of eHealth
+-Interpret and discuss a range of socio-political, economic and cultural influences on the appropriateness and effectiveness of eHealth.

-- Appreciate the need for contextual awareness when planning eHealth design, procurement or evaluation
+- Analyse the need for contextual awareness when planning eHealth design or procurement.

-- Examine innovative uses of ICT for obtaining and sharing data for public health and research and the role of ICT in strengthening health systems.
+- Evaluate innovative uses of ICT for obtaining and sharing crowd sourced data for public health and research.

 |Graduate Attributes and Skills